 Now attending NYU

-“Students know they have a voice, they can bring their own ideas to the table, and they might come up with something a teacher hasn’t thought of yet.”
+“Students know they have a voice; they bring their own ideas to the table, and they might come up with something a teacher hasn’t thought of yet.”

-In tenth grade, students research, write, memorize and perform as someone (real or invented) from the 1960s.
-In order to capture the motives and struggles of such a character, it is imperative for students to understand the social, political, economic and cultural events that shaped the people of this period.
+In 10th grade, students research, write, memorize and perform as someone (real or invented) from the 1960s.
+To capture the motives and struggles of such a character, students must understand the social, political, economic, and cultural events that shaped the people of this period.

 “I have no doubt that Watkinson is the only school where an idea as bold as this one would be encouraged and supported.”